What is a "normal" heart rate for your cat? How long are cats pregnant for? Does a body temperature of 102.5 F mean that your cat has a fever?

 Being familiar with what is normal and what is not helps you identify health problems for your cat quicker.
-Seeing your veterinarian at the first signs of your cat's illness is often less expensive and with a more favorable outcome.
+If you visit the veterinarian at the first sign of a cat's illness, it is often less expensive and your cat is more likely to have a favorable outcome.

 01 of 05

 Feline "normal" body temperature range is 100.5 to 102.5 F (38 to 39.2 C).
 A body temperature below 100 or above 103 F warrants a call to your veterinarian.
 Keep in mind that some cats may become stressed in the veterinary office (or car ride to the office), and may seem to have a higher-than-normal body temperature temporarily.

 Gauging body temperature by the moistness of the nose is not reliable.
 Sometimes a fever can be noticed by how warm the ears feel, but this is also not a reliable method.
 Really the only reliable way to check your cat's temperature is via a rectal thermometer.

 A normal cat respiratory rate is 16 to 40 breaths per minute.
 Respiratory rate is the number of breaths per minute.
 Normal respiratory rates are assessed when the cat at rest.

 A cat that is in pain, having heart or respiratory problems, suffering from heatstroke, or stressed will usually have increased respiratory rates.

 It is important to gauge the overall situation and condition of the animal to assess the respiratory rate.